ayuba-dn/drones/README.md

   2. Run the command below to start app container (accessible via localhost:4000)

         ```docker compose up --build ```
+   3. To run tests, open a new terminal/cmd and run the command below

+        ```docker exec -it drones-api-1 npm run test ```
    ###### NB: You Access API documentation at localhost:4000/docs

 #### Option B: Use this option only if you want to play around with the code on your local machine